kkadusic/classroom-management-app/README.md

 # Classroom Management App

 This repository contains a simple web application for making classroom reservations using an interactive calendar.
 Reservations can be periodic
-(repeats on the same day every week of the semester) and non-periodic.
+(repeated on the same day every week of the semester) and non-periodic.

 ![classroom-management-app-screenshots](https://user-images.githubusercontent.com/44180058/128711392-0ba34c1b-f2b1-434f-a738-32db4257ec14.jpeg)